jaarnio/bs-hls-fallback-mp/README.md

 Webpack: npx webpack

 Open HLS Music Server.bpfx Presentation in BrightAuthor:connected and link pathing for the Support Content / Node.js file "server-bundle.js".
-This should point to your "dist/server-bundle.js" file
+This should point to your "dist/server-bundle.js" file.

+Add MP3 files to the MediaList Widget.

 Publish Presentation to a player.